dansuh17/deep-learning-roadmap/README.md

 ### Stochastic gradient descent techniques
 - [ ] [On large batch training of NN](https://arxiv.org/abs/1609.04836)
-- [ ] Choromanska et al. "The Loss Surfaces of Multilayer Networks" (2014.11) [[paper](https://arxiv.org/abs/1412.0233)]
-    - argues that non-convexity in NNs are not a huge problem

 ### Layer Normalizations
 - Batch Norm